anmol281992/3D_shape_segmentation/README.md

-This code represents the 3D mesh segmentation using Heat kernel Signature and geodesic descriptor for 4 different types of mesh.
-We can see the result in "3D_shape_segmentation.pdf" along with the corresponding code
+This code represents the 3D mesh segmentation using Heat kernel Signature for 3 different meshes.
+We can see the result in "3D_shape_segmentation.pdf" along with the corresponding code.
+We apply the code using K-centre segmentation and K-mean segmentation.